Decision Records

 • A human judgment

-• About a specific intent element
+• About a specific intent hypothesis

 • At a specific point in time